spyder-ide/spyder-api-docs/docs/plugin_development.rst

 Up to this point, we are clear on the concepts related to the Pomodoro Technique and the steps to develop a Spyder plugin.
 Now, we present a minimal plan to identify the features that will be displayed in Spyder once the plugin is implemented.
-As figures 1 and 2 show, there will be features in the toolbar, status bar, and the preferences window.
+As Figures 1 and 2 show, there will be features in the toolbar, status bar, and the preferences window.
 An explanation of each feature is provided below.

 .. figure:: images/workshop-3/pd_spyder_wireframe.png
    :alt: figure1

-   Fig.1 Location of Spyder Pomodoro Timer widgets in Spyder.
+   Figure 1: Location of Spyder Pomodoro Timer widgets in Spyder.

 .. figure:: images/workshop-3/pd_preferences_wireframe.png
    :alt: figure2

-   Fig.2 Spyder Pomodoro Timer in the preferences window.
+   Figure 2: Spyder Pomodoro Timer in the preferences window.

 * Pomodoro Timer

-  - Status bar widget.
+  - *Status bar widget*.
     Used to display the time of the current pomodoro interval.
-  - State.
+  - *State*.
     We have three activity states: *pomodoro*, *short-break* and *long-break*.
     We can show a message (with `QMessageBox`_) to indicate to users that it is time to take a break.
-  - Interactions.
+  - *Interactions*.
-    The user could use Start, Stop and Reset buttons to operate the Pomodoro Timer.
+    The user can use Start, Stop and Reset buttons to operate the pomodoro timer.
     This could be implemented by adding instances of `QAction`_ in a toolbar menu.
-  - Preferences.
+  - *Preferences*.
-    An option will be implemented in the preferences windows to set the time limits of the pomodoro timer.
+    An option will be implemented in the preferences window to set the time limits of the pomodoro timer.

 * Tasks Logger

-  - Counter.
+  - *Counter*.
     A variable is needed to count the number of completed pomodoros.

 * Notifications

-  - Dialog.
+  - *Dialog*.
     Each time a pomodoro or break interval is completed, a message should appear to tell the user to start working on a task or take a break.

   When working on a plugin for any system, we must check the data structures and functions available in that system that can facilitate our development.